Temple Run (series): Temple Run: Legends

 Temple Run: Legends is the third Apple Arcade exclusive game, released on August 1, 2024.
 Unlike Puzzle Adventure and Idle Explorers, the game is much closer to the original Temple Run games, returning to the endless-runner gameplay style, although runs are not entirely endless as they end at certain points.
 A traditional endless mode unlocks after level 16.
 Unlike the original games, Legends is much closer to Subway Surfers in both gameplay and graphical styles.
 Instead of tilting your device to move in one open lane, the game features the three-lane structure that players swipe between that most endless runners have, with obstacles to jump over and slide under, although some levels include up to five lanes with additional side paths.

 The game features ten playable characters, with some returning to the series and some new, each with their own unique character abilities.

 Temple Run 3

 A third main entry in the series, titled Temple Run 3, was released in October 2025.
 The game acts as an enhanced remake of the original Temple Run, while retaing the gameplay style from Temple Run: Legends.
-Temple Run 3 was released with little announcement and is currently exclusively available on Android devices.
+Temple Run 3 was released with little announcement and was originally exclusively available on Android devices.
+In November 2025, the game became available on iOS devices in Indonesia, Philippines, Thailand, and Turkey.